 - The hosting, intranet software licence, updates, security, and support are all included in one monthly or annual subscription fee, allowing you to spread the cost.

-- It’s very quick to deploy a cloud intranet and teams can access it straight away to start populating content.
+- It’s very quick to deploy cloud based intranet software and teams can access it straight away to start populating content.

 - Any technical issues with the server will be managed and resolved by the intranet vendor.

 - For businesses that have particularly bespoke or stringent security requirements, a cloud intranet may not tick every box.

 - Depending on the circumstances, an ongoing subscription could end up costing more in the long term than a one-off local intranet site purchase.

 - Generally speaking, access to cloud intranets can’t be limited to an organisation’s local network without extra customisation.

 How to set up an intranet site: best practices for a local intranet